SalahO/java-exercises/README.md

 - A parking contains a maximum of 10 vehicles
 - It is possible to park or remove a vehicle from the parking
 - A vehicle has, at least, a make, a model, a color, a weight and a number of wheels.
 - A parking can tell how many vehicles are parked-in, how many slots are available and the sum of the weight of the vehicle parked-in it.

 Hint : you will need to be familiar with the notions of : variables - conditions - loops - arrays - class

 ## Second exercise

 - A parking can now contain a maximum of N vehicles, N being passed as an argument of the constructor of Parking.
 - A vehicle can be either a Car, a Motorcycle or a Truck
 - It is impossible to create a new Vehicle.
 So, writing `new Vehicle(...)` must not compile.
 - The list of vehicle in the parking must be of type List<Vehicle>

- Hint : you will need to be familiar with the notions of : heritage - abstract classes - collections of objects
+ Hint : you will need to be familiar with the notions of heritage, abstract classes and collections of objects.

 ## Third exercise

  - Now the constructor of all your classes must be private.
 Implement the Factory pattern.

 ## Fourth exercise

- - Make use of the stream from Java 8 for all the Collections types used across the app.

- Hint : search for tutorials about Java 8 streams

- ## Fifth exercise

   - The parking now has N floor and M aisles per floor.
 Each aisles contains K parking slots.
   - Every floor contains the same amount of aisles and every aisles contains the same amount of parking slots.
- - A parking slot can be a ParkingSlot of any subclass of Vehicle.
-So a parking slot can welcome a Car OR a Motorcycle OR a Truck
   - An aisle is identified by a letter of your choice in a floor.
   - A floor is identified by a number in the parking.
   - A parking slot has 2 states : free or occupied.
   - A parking slot has a vehicle parked on it, or not.
 Of course the vehicle is of the same type as the parking slot can store.
   - The parking must be able to give the amount of slots that are available/occupied per floor, per aisle and in the whole parking.
+  - The constructor of Parking must be private.
+  - The constructor of the vehicles can be public anymore.
+But Vehicle must stay abstract.

    Hint : take a look at the Optional class in Java.
-You will also need to be familiar with the notion of generic classes.
+You will also need to be
+    familiar with the notion of generic classes.

+## Fifth exercise

+ - Complete all the function from the file [ParkingUtils]()

+ Hint : search for tutorials about Java 8 streams

 ## Sixth exercise

+ - - A parking slot can now be a ParkingSlot of any subclass of Vehicle.
+So a parking slot can welcome a Car OR a Motorcycle OR a Truck.
   - A Garage can make a few transformations on a car : changing its color, fixing it (which means that the car can now be broken ;) ) and any other transformation you think about.
   - All objects across the app are still immutable (except the builders).

 ## Seventh exercise

   - Replace your huge Main with unit tests

-  Hint : you will need JUnit
+  Hint : you will need JUnit + take a look a what a Fixture is.

 ## Eight exercise

-  - Connect your app to the database of your choice
+  - Connect your app to the database of your choice and make your app persistent